owncloud-archive/documentation/admin_manual/configuration/user/user_roles.rst

 ownCloud Roles
 ==============

-ownCloud supports six user types.
+ownCloud supports eight user roles.
 These are:

 - `Anonymous`_